codr7/snabl/README.md

 panic: repl@1:7 Error: failing
 ```

-`trace` may be used to toggle tracing of VM ops.
+`trace` may be used to toggle tracing of operations and stack contents.

 ```
   trace